Community Health hosts block party Thursday

-Community Health Center of Mason City will be holding its annual block party today at its facility at 404 N. Federal Ave. in Mason City in observance of National Health Center Week.
+Community Health Center of Mason City will be holding its annual block party from 5-8 p.m. today at its facility at 404 N. Federal Ave. in Mason City in observance of National Health Center Week.

 According to a press release the annual event brings awareness of the unique and comprehensive features of our community’s health center to the public, as well as providing needed services, outreach, and resources to the community.